Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Introduction

-The third contribution is that our model's results are based on newly calibrated parameters and regional emission cap pathways under the Paris Agreement and the Glasgow Pact, making our findings directly relevant to real-world scenarios.
-We calibrate our model by fitting it to historical data and the recent predicted trends of regional climate damage, regional GDP, regional abatement costs, and population projections based on the Shared Socioeconomic Pathway 2 (SSP2; \citealp{samir2017human}), also known as the ``Middle-of-the-Road'' scenario.
+We bring the model to data by aggregating 152 countries into 12 world regions and simulating the model at annual time steps.
+The model is calibrated by fitting it to historical data and the recent predicted trends of regional climate damage{} \citep{burke2018large}, regional total factor productivity{} \citep{burke2018large}, regional abatement costs \citep{ueckerdt2019economically}, and population projections based on the Shared Socioeconomic Pathway 2 (SSP2; \citealp{samir2017human}), also known as the ``Middle-of-the-Road'' scenario.
 Besides this calibration, our model uses a stylized but stable climate system, called the Transient Climate Response to Emissions (TCRE; \citealp{matthews2009}), which assumes that increases in the global averaged atmospheric temperature have a nearly linear functional dependence on the cumulative carbon emissions.
-We show that this temperature system can be calibrated to match closely with the various Representative Concentration Pathways (RCPs; \citealp{meinshausen2011rcp}).
-Due to its simplicity and effectiveness, the TCRE scheme has found applications in recent economic analyses, as evidenced by studies such as \citealp{brock2017climate,dietz2019cumulative,mattauch_steering_2020,Barnett2020}.
-Moreover, \citet{dietz_are_2021} show that the TCRE scheme does not lead to a large difference in economic analysis with the seminal DICE framework \citep{nordhaus2017revisiting}, compared to other more complicated climate systems.
-Furthermore, our construction of emission cap pathways reflects the latest emission targets for 2030 and net-zero pledges for 2050-2070, contributing to the scant literature on evaluating the economic and environmental implications of these commitments (e.g., \citealp{ven2023}; \citealp{meinshausen2022}; \citealp{elzen2022}).
+We demonstrate that this temperature system can be calibrated to match closely with the various Representative Concentration Pathways (RCPs; \citealp{meinshausen2011rcp}).
+Due to its simplicity and effectiveness, the TCRE scheme has found applications in recent economic analyses, as evidenced by studies such as \citet{brock2017climate}, \citet{dietz2019cumulative}, \citet{mattauch_steering_2020}, and \citet{Barnett2020}.
+Additionally, \citet{dietz2021} show that the TCRE scheme does not lead to a large difference in economic analysis with the seminal DICE framework \citep{nordhaus2017revisiting}, compared to other more complicated climate systems.

+For regional emission cap scenarios, we construct emission cap pathways reflecting the latest emission targets for 2030 and net-zero pledges for 2050-2070, contributing to the scant literature on evaluating the economic and environmental implications of these commitments (e.g., \citealp{ven2023}; \citealp{meinshausen2022}; \citealp{elzen2022}).
+For each region, emissions cap trajectories are constructed to align with the latest nationally determined contributions (NDCs) under the Paris Agreement and the Glasgow Climate Pact.
+These trajectories reflect near-term targets for 2025 and 2030, as well as long-term net-zero commitments spanning 2050 to 2070, and are treated as exogenous constraints.